section-engineering-education/engineering-education/articles/npm-registry-opensource-code-security-with-npm6/index.md

 [*Image Source*](https://insights.stackoverflow.com/survey/2018#technology-_-programming-scripting-and-markup-languages)

-## Dev statistics response on open-source JavaScript libraries and code security practices
+### Dev statistics response on open-source JavaScript libraries and code security practices

-The following survey findings were carried out by NPM in partnership with the Node.js Foundation and the JS Foundation with more than 16,000 Javascript/NPM users getting involved.
-The main aim of this survey is to find out how Javascript developers understand security in relation to the open-source code they use and code they write.
+The following survey findings were carried out by NPM in partnership with the Node.js Foundation and the JS Foundation with more than 16,000 JavaScript/NPM users getting involved.
+The main aim of this survey was to find out how JavaScript developers understand security in relation to the open-source code they use and code they write.
 These findings were documented on April 10, 2018.
-Let us have a quick snippet of this survey report primarily based on on some the questions the respondents were asked.
-Read on the [Methodology](https://medium.com/npm-inc/javascript-survey-methodology-1f2290ffc3db) behind this survey.
+Let us have a quick snippet of this survey report primarily based on some the questions the respondents were asked.
+Read on the [methodology](https://medium.com/npm-inc/javascript-survey-methodology-1f2290ffc3db) behind this survey.

-**NOTE :** The following questions were picked directly from this [survey questionnaires](https://medium.com/npm-inc/security-in-the-js-community-4bac032e553b).
+**NOTE:** The following questions were picked directly from this [survey questionnaires](https://medium.com/npm-inc/security-in-the-js-community-4bac032e553b).

 ### 1. Are you concerned with whether the open-source code you use is secure? [survey questionnaire](https://medium.com/npm-inc/security-in-the-js-community-4bac032e553b).

 In this survey, 97% of the respondents used the open-source code.
 In addition, it turned out 77% of them were worried about the safety of open-source code.

 ![](/engineering-education/npm-registry-opensource-code-security-with-npm6/overall-concerned.png)

 [*Image Source*](https://medium.com/npm-inc/security-in-the-js-community-4bac032e553b)

-We now have a clear image that most developers a greatly concerned about code security.
+We now have a clear image that most developers are greatly concerned about code security.
 Interestingly, 19% of the respondent have 10+ years of experience in using JavaScript.
 Moreover, out of this 81% were concerned about open-source code security.

 ![](/engineering-education/npm-registry-opensource-code-security-with-npm6/concerned-experien-based.png)

 [*Image Source*](https://medium.com/npm-inc/security-in-the-js-community-4bac032e553b)